deehrlic/door-open/README.md

 -Move all files in the alexaPi folder to the Pi except Schema.JSON

--Look at the circuit diagram to figure out how to set up the Raspberry Pi and servo motor, a picture of the finished product is in the doorPi folder
+-Look at the circuit diagram to figure out how to set up the Raspberry Pi and servo motor, a picture of the finished product is in the doorPi folder (ignore the microphone in this case, the rest still applies)

 -Create an Amazon developer account and use that same account to set up/connect to your Echo device.